 Are you ready to head out for an exciting night of trick-or-treating with your kids?
 I am!
-It’s our son’s first Halloween – but when I started thinking about all the safety hazards involved, I got hesitant to send him our there (even with us by his side).
-So here are some important tips to keep everyone safe on Halloween.
+Even during our son’s first Halloween, I was excited – but when I started thinking about all the safety hazards involved, I got hesitant to send him out there (even with us by his side).
+So here are some important Halloween safety tips.

 Ideal neighborhoods for trick-or-treating are brightly lit, with good sidewalks and houses that are closely spaced together so that children can walk easily between them.
 If your neighborhood doesn’t measure up, don’t despair.
 You can simply trick or treat in another neighborhood with better conditions, or you could bring your children to a trick-or-treating event at a local mall or school.

 Travel in a pack to stay safe during Halloween

 When trick-or-treating, young children should always be escorted by an adult, even in the safest of neighborhoods.
 If you decide to let your older children go trick-or-treating without an adult, they should never venture out alone.
 Make sure that they buddy up with at least one other child, and have them carry a fully charged cell phone, in case of an emergency.
 Unaccompanied children should never go inside homes when trick-or-treating.

 Winter-Themed Toys and Books Delivered to Your Doorstep?

 You know how important age-appropriate books and toys are for your child.
 Let’s make it easy for ya!